-Note: If transparency is to be used, make sure to use the pipette tool to check which color the transparent part
+Note: If transparency is to be used, make sure to use the pipette tool to check which color the transparent part has after max colors have been set.

 Export 24-bit bmp file in GIMP The screenshots below illustrate how to export an image as a 24-bit bitmap image.